When I first visited Calcutta in 1976, more than 800,000 people were sleeping on the sidewalks.

-Aggressive population control measures where underway and strict quotas were in force.
+Aggressive population control measures where underway, and strict quotas were in force.
 Everyone was taking their grandmother in to get sterilized.

 Some 38 years later, and the subcontinent is poised to overtake China's white hot growth rate.

 My friends at the International Monetary Fund just put out a report predicting that India will grow by 8.5% this year.
-While the country's total GDP is only a quarter of China's $6 trillion, its growth could exceed that in the Middle Kingdom as early as 2013.
+While the country's total GDP is only a quarter of China's $6 trillion, its growth could exceed that in the Middle Kingdom as early as 2018.

-Many hedge funds believe that India will be the top growing major emerging market for the next 25 years and are positioning themselves accordingly.
+Many hedge funds believe that India will be the top growing major emerging market for the next 25 years, and are positioning themselves accordingly.

 India certainly has a lot of catching up to do.
 According to the World Bank, its per capita income is $3,275, compared to $6,800 in China and $46,400 in the US.
 This is with the two populations close in size, at 1.3 billion for China and 1.2 billion for India.

 The massive infrastructure projects that have powered much of Chinese growth for the past three decades, such as the Three Gorges Dam, are missing in India.
-But financing and construction for huge transportation, power generation, water and pollution control projects are underway.
+But financing and construction for huge transportation, power generation, water, and pollution control projects are underway.

 When planning the expansion of my own business, I was presented with the choice of hiring a website designer here for $60,000 a year, or in India for $5,000.

 India is also a huge winner on the demographic front, with one of the lowest ratios of social service demanding retirees in the world.

 There is one more issue out there that few are talking about.
 The reform of the Chinese electoral process at the People's Congress in 2013 could lead to posturing and political instability, which the markets could find unsettling.

-I have been a big fan of India for a long time, and not just because they constantly help me fix my computers, make my travel reservations and tell me how to work my new altimeter watch.
+I have been a big fan of India for a long time, and not just because they constantly help me fix my computers, make my travel reservations, and tell me how to work my new altimeter watch.